Lianasammut/crumbsandcrumbles/_posts/Specialities/_posts/2017-10-08-carrot-cake.markdown

 alt: image-alt
 category: Specialities
 price: tbd
-description: An old-fashioned favorite made with fresh carrots and toasted walnuts, filled and frosted with cream cheese buttercream and sprinkled with orange zest between layers.
-Finished with toasted walnuts and candied carrot peel.
+description: An old-fashioned favorite made with fresh carrots and toasted walnuts, filled and frosted with cream cheese buttercream .
+We recommend finishing it off with some toasted walnuts.

 ---